Skinnytaste > Main Ingredient > Chicken Recipes > Sausage Macaroni Casserole

 • In a large deep non-stick skillet, brown the sausage over high heat until cooked through, seasoning with a pinch of salt and breaking it up into smaller pieces as it cooks.
 Set aside on a dish.

-• Cover with uncooked pasta.
-Spoon remaining sauce mixture evenly over the top and sprinkle with cheese.
+• Cover with the uncooked pasta.
+Spoon remaining sauce mixture evenly over the top to cover the pasta and sprinkle with cheese.

 Last Step: